tigergraph/ecosys/tutorials/Cypher.md

 [Go back to top](#top)

-# Query Examples
+# Stored Procedure Query Examples

+In this section, we explain how to write stored procedures using OpenCypher.
+A stored procedure is a named query composed of a sequence of `MATCH-WHERE` query blocks or statements.
+It is stored in the graph database catalog, installed once using a code generation technique for optimal performance, and can be invoked repeatedly via the `RUN QUERY` command or through a system-generated REST endpoint URL.

-In OpenCypher, the main statement is a pattern match statement in the form of MATCH-WHERE-RETURN.
-Each MATCH statement will create or update an invisible working table.
-The working table consists all the alias (vertex/edge) and columns specified in the current and previous MATCH statements.
-Other statement will also work on the working table to drive the final result.
+In OpenCypher, the primary construct is the pattern-matching statement in the form of `MATCH-WHERE-RETURN`.
+Each `MATCH` statement creates or updates an invisible working table, which holds all aliases (vertices or edges) and columns introduced by the current and previous `MATCH` clauses.
+Subsequent statements operate on this working table to refine or extend the result set.

-We will use examples to illustrate Cypher syntax.
-In TigerGraph, each Cypher query is installed as a stored procedure using a code generation technique for optimal performance, enabling repeated execution by its query name.
+We will illustrate the OpenCypher syntax through practical examples in the following sections.

 ---